Raine's Market

 #30 Rattazzis

 This establishment is a combination of two original buildings.
 The southern part was Brown and Godfrey's Oyster Saloon, Chop House and confectionery.
 It was open 24 hours a day and was the only candy maker in town.
 During the remodeling of this building in 1994, innumerable oyster shells were found.
 The northern half of the building was the Knights of Pythias Lodge, a fraternal and benevolent society founded in 1864.
-The adjoining buildings now provide a bar and restaurant when open.
+The adjoining buildings now provide a bar and restaurant and convenience store when open.

 #31 Al's Hardware